 Known as “the Crossroads of the West,” Salt Lake City is the perfect starting point for an unforgettable road trip.
 We’ve rounded up the best campervan rentals Salt Lake City has to offer, along with tips to help you plan the perfect adventure.

-If you’re considering renting a campervan in Salt Lake City, I want to be the first one to give you a big ol’ high five and tell you wholeheartedly that you are about to embark on the adventure of a lifetime!
+If you’re thinking about renting a campervan in Salt Lake City—first of all, we’re giving you a big ol’ high five because you’re about to kick off the adventure of a lifetime!

-In this article, we’ll go over exactly how to choose the best campervan rentals Salt Lake City has to offer for your budget and travel style (what was best for us might not be best for you!).
+In this guide, we’ll walk you through how to choose the best Salt Lake City campervan rental for your budget and travel style.

 Guide to renting a campervan in Salt Lake City